JD277/ADAKADEMY-WRO2025/README.md

 ## Mobility

 Our vehicle is made the Ackermann steering mechanism, which is a geometric configuration used in vehicle steering systems to ensure that when turning, the inner and outer wheels travel along different radii, preventing tire scrubbing and maximizing cornering stability.
-This is achieved by steering the front wheels at different angles, with the inner wheel turning at a greater angle than the outer whee
+This is achieved by steering the front wheels at different angles, with the inner wheel turning at a greater angle than the outer wheel.
+And is propelled by a differential that we explain with detail here

-## Power and Sense Management

 # Software